Angelfire/VE/src/content/blog/js/error-javascript.md

     throw new URIError("This is an invalid URI")
     ```

-You can find more informacion in <a class="hover:no-underline text-blue underline" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error" target="_blank" rel="noopener noreferrer">MDN Error</a>.
+You can find more informacion in <a class="hover:no-underline text-blue underline" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error" target="_blank" rel="noreferrer">MDN Error</a>.

 And did you know that you could create even your own errors? :)